 CO-OP Milestones Offers Arts Instruction

-Milestones is offering a series of silk painting classes with local artist and instructor Emma Davidson.
-Beginning in April, 2018, the classes will run four consecutive Fridays from 10:00 a.m. to noon at 82 Ingell Street in Taunton.
-This program is supported in part by a grant from the Berkley Cultural Council, a local agency which is supported by the Mass Cultural Council, a state agency.
-Following April's silk painting, Milestones will offer flower arranging classes, also at 82 Ingell Street, Taunton, on the first Thursday of each month, beginning in May, 10:00 a.m. to noon.
+Milestones are offering a series of silk painting classes with local artist and instructor Emma Davidson.
+In April, 2018, the classes will run four consecutive Fridays from 10:00 a.m. to noon at 82 Ingell Street in Taunton.
+This program is supported in part by a grant from the Berkley Cultural Council, a local agency that is supported by the Mass Cultural Council, a state agency.
+Following April's silk painting, Milestones will offer flower arranging classes at 82 Ingell Street, Taunton, on the first Thursday of each month, beginning in May, from 10:00 a.m. to noon.
 Flowers are generously donated to Milestones by Hannaford Supermarket in Taunton.

-Milestones offers opportunities for social, educational, and personal enrichment activities to both local residents and others across the Massachusetts South Coast.
+Milestones offer social, educational, and personal enrichment opportunities to both residents and others across the Massachusetts South Coast.
 With support from businesses and individuals from the local community, Milestones is excited to offer arts instruction.

 These programs are open to individuals on the Home and Community Based Services (HCBS) Waivers for Acquired Brain Injury (ABI) and Moving Forward Plan (MFP).